garyfeng/pymupdf-in-dify/README.md

 1. Upload one or more PDF files using the file selector.
 2. Choose the action:
    - **to_text**: extract plain text with page breaks and per-page metadata.
-   - **to_markdown**: convert the PDF to Markdown (optionally per-page) with linked images bundled into a ZIP archive.
+   - **to_markdown**: convert the PDF to Markdown (optionally per-page) with linked images uploaded to S3 and shared as pre-signed URLs.
+Each PDF's images live in a unique folder under your configured prefix so parallel runs and repeated filenames do not overwrite each other.
-3. The plugin will return human-readable output plus structured JSON and downloadable blobs for downstream processing.
+3. The plugin will return human-readable output plus structured JSON and a Markdown blob for downstream processing.

 ## Example Response